firefart/logwatcher/README.md

 # logwatcher

-This program watches a file for changes and sends an notification (email, sendgrid, discord, telegram and teams) when one of the provided strings matches.
+This program watches a file for changes and sends a notification (email, sendgrid, discord, telegram and teams) when one of the provided strings matches.

 It's basically a `tail -f file | grep match` that sends every hit per notification.
-This way you can watch an logfile for errors and get a notification to you if one occurs.
+This way you can watch a logfile for errors and get a notification to you if one occurs.

 ## config and installation